This article is part of a series on the future of wellness in luxury.

 The rise of luxury athleisure wear or activewear is an example of the increased cross-sector convergence.
 The influence of athleisure on luxury fashion is undeniable: it has profoundly changed the way we dress.

 The activewear market is indeed growing faster than any other fashion category, significantly impacting high-end fashion as a result.
 The global activewear market is expected to reach nearly $547 billion by 2024, according to Allied Market Research.
-This represents an average annual growth rate of 6.5 percent between 2018 and 2024, versus just 4 percent for the overall fashion industry and 4.5 percent for luxury fashion in particular.
+This represents an average annual growth rate of 6.5% between 2018 and 2024, versus just 4% for the overall fashion industry and 4.5% for luxury fashion in particular.

 As the line between activewear and daywear blurs, luxury fashion brands will further expand their collections and marketing to answer the demand for high-end athleisure outfits.